Ziddykins/Infect/README.md

 I always forget to update these, but here goes
 ### 13/8/2014
-- Soldiers now move 2 spaces at one.
+- Soldiers now move 2 spaces at once.
 This cuts down on infected surviving in corners and behind walls/bodies.
 - Introduction of a new unit, the Angel.
 The Angel comes every 200 turns and lands in a random, free space.
 They